-The project encompasses two key strands; the restoration of Glasgow’s iconic B listed pump house building and the creation of a modern distillery, visitor centre and museum.
+Restoration of Glasgow’s iconic B listed pump house building, and the creation of a modern distillery, visitor centre and museum.

-We successfully completed the demolition and strip-out of a former restaurant building, the removal of asbestos containing materials throughout the conservation of the pump house, masonry repairs, overhauling the existing roofs and windows and the construction of a new visitor centre and distillery.
+Works included the demolition and strip-out of a former restaurant building, the removal of asbestos containing materials throughout the conservation of the pump house, masonry repairs, overhauling the existing roofs and windows, and the construction of a new visitor centre and distillery.

 This comprised piled foundations, structural steelwork frame, cladding to walls and roof, curtain walling and external doors and windows.